Study of np-scattering for S, P and D Waves using Deng-Fan Potential by Phase Function Method: Introduction

 \section{Introduction}

-One of the important goals of nuclear physics is to model the interaction, by a phenomenological potential, responsible for explaining observed scattering cross-sections (SCS) by phase shift analysis or phase wave analysis\cite{1}.
-This involves solving the non-relativistic radial time independent Schrodinger equation (TISE) for the chosen potential for various $\ell$-channels, called as partial waves, to obtain corresponding wavefunctions.
-One deduces scattering phase shifts (SPS) by matching wavefunction within potential region with asymptotic solution\cite{2}.
+The study of the nucleon-nucleon (NN) interaction has indeed been a central and recurring problem in nuclear physics for decades.
+The NN interaction is the fundamental force that governs the behavior of protons and neutrons within atomic nuclei.
+Understanding this interaction is crucial for explaining the properties and behaviors of atomic nuclei, as well as for shedding light on the underlying nature of the nuclear force \cite{Machleidt}.
+One of the important goals of nuclear physics is to model the interaction, by a phenomenological potential, responsible for explaining observed scattering cross-sections (SCS) by phase shift analysis or phase wave analysis \cite{Hans}.
+This involves solving the non-relativistic radial time independent Schrödinger equation (TISE) for the chosen potential for various $\ell$-channels, called as partial waves, to obtain corresponding wavefunctions.
+One deduces scattering phase shifts (SPS) by matching wavefunction within potential region with asymptotic solution \cite{Schiavilla}.
 These SPS are utilised to calculate the partial and total SCS.
 The partial SCS would give information about resonances.
-The match between experimental resonances and total SCS and those obtained by theoretical interaction potential validate the model.
-While most of the techniques like R-matrix\cite{3}, Jost function method (JFM)\cite{4}, complex scaling method (CSM)\cite{5}, J-matrix method\cite{6}, etc., are dependent on wavefunction, variable phase approach (VPA) or phase function method (PFM)\cite{7,8,9} directly obtains SPS from interaction potential.
-Our group has successfully utilised PFM for studying various two body nuclear scattering\cite{10,11}.\\
+The match between experimental resonances and total cross sections with those obtained by theoretical interaction potential validate the model.
+While most of the techniques like R-matrix \cite{Wigner}, Jost function method (JFM) \cite{Jost}, complex scaling method (CSM) \cite{Odsuren}, J-matrix method \cite{Alhaidari}, etc., are dependent on wavefunction, variable phase approach (VPA) or phase function method (PFM) \cite{Zhaba,Calogero,Babikov} directly obtains SPS from interaction potential.
+The phase function method turns out to be more efficient and has the ability to resolve a much smaller phase shift than the Schrödinger equation method, in certain regions of the parameter space \cite{Xu}.
+Our group has successfully utilised PFM for studying various two body nuclear scattering\cite{Sastri,Khachi}.\\ Yukawa\cite{Yukawa} gave the first successful model of interaction for np system.
+Using PFM, we have found scattering phase shift(SPS) for Yukawa potential to be having good match with expected values for energies upto 50 MeV only\cite{Pérez}.
+To explain the expected SPS for energies below pion-threshold, considered to be 350 MeV, a repulsive core was added by Malfliet-Tjon (MT)\cite{MT}, with reasonable success \cite{Shikha}.
+Both these phenomenological potentials had the disadvantage of not having analytical solutions for their corresponding radial time independent Schrödinger equation (TISE).
+Recently, an analytical solution for Yukawa had been obtained using Super Symmetric (SUSY) technique \cite{Napsuciale}.
+Originally, Hulthen\cite{Hulthen} suggested a variation of Yukawa and obtained a simple analytical solution, due to which much progress was made in understanding the Deuteron wavefunction.
+On observing the choice of repulsive term in MT potential, one is intrigued to find that a similar form deduced for Hulthen would lead to one of the simplest Deng-Fan (DF) potential \cite{Deng}, which is chosen as model of interaction for this work.
+This DF potential has been used to describe binary structure in $^{19}Ne$ nuclei \cite{binary}.
+The DF potential belonging to the class of exponential type functions, has the advantage of having acceptable physical boundary conditions at r=0 $\&$ $\infty$ \cite{Mesa}.
+Recently, Saha et. al. \cite{Saha} used DF potential to obtain SPS and cross sections for np and nd system, by both Jost function and phase function method.
+Their study of np scattering was limited to data up to 50 MeV only and hence did not utilize the repulsive nature in-built into DF potential which could explain negative SPS at higher energies.
+On the other hand, we have utilised Morse function, which can be considered to be limiting case of DF potential, for studying np scattering \cite{Physica} and structure of deuteron \cite{PRC} very comprehensively. \\ In this paper, our goal is to investigate the effectiveness of DF potential for explaining the experimentally obtained np scattering cross sections for energies all the way up to 350 MeV, by considering S, P and D channels.